castwide/vscode-solargraph/README.md

-# Solargraph
+# VS Code Solargraph Extension

-Solargraph provides...
+Solargraph provides code completion and inline documentation for Ruby.

 ## Features

-Ruby tools!
+* Context-aware suggestions and documentation for the Ruby core
+* Smart inference of variable values (e.g., `String.new.` returns String instance methods)
+* Identification of local, class, and instance variables within the current scope

 ## Requirements